 | Tuition | $7,070 | $16,980 |

-The following table and chart show the ethnic background for students who recently graduated from SUNY Cortland with a bachelor's in math.
+The following table and chart show the ethnic background for students who recently graduated from State University of New York at Cortland with a bachelor’s in mathematics.

 | Ethnic Background | Number of Students |